 Mr. Wolff has practiced law for twenty years, and has extensive experience in all phases of landlord-tenant and personal injury litigation.
 He is well known in the non-profit community, and regularly volunteers on behalf of low income people.
 Mr. Wolff cares deeply about the people he represents, and the underlying issues involved in personal injury and landlord-tenant litigation.
 He feels strongly about achieving success for his clients.
 Mr. Wolff provides personal attention and quality legal consultation to his clients.
 His practice that started out of a conference room in Jack London Square has grown into a successful 4-lawyer firm because his clients come back and refer family and friends to him, and he works extremely hard to obtain results for his clients.

 Tony Ruch received a B.A. in Law and Society from the University of California at Santa Barbara in 2001 and his J.D. from Lewis and Clark Law School in 2005.
 Mr. Ruch began his legal career at an environmental litigation boutique firm and also worked at a large plaintiff’s law firm representing injured victims in toxic torts.
 Mr. Ruch was also previously a Deputy District Attorney for the Contra Costa County District Attorney’s Office.
 Mr. Ruch has also worked as in-house counsel for the San Francisco and Oakland Housing Authorities.
 As a former Bay Area foster care child, Mr. Ruch remains committed to foster care and social justice issues and serves on the board of directors for the non profit John Burton Advocates for Youth.
-Mr. Ruch has taken 22 jury trials to verdict representing the interests of their clients.
+Mr. Ruch has taken 22 jury trials to verdict representing the interests of his clients.
 Outside of work, Mr. Ruch enjoys running with his dog, road biking and reading.

 Wortham Briscoe is a consumer protection attorney at the Law Offices of Andrew Wolff, P.C.
 Mr. Briscoe is honored to serve and represent consumers on various issues, including issues of social and economic justice.
 He is also an arbitrator with the Financial Industry Regulatory Authority’s (FINRA) dispute resolution program.
 Prior to joining the Law Offices of Andrew Wolff, he received his J.D. from University of California, Hastings College of the Law.